 Experience Leaf Peeping in a New Way

-Last October Andrew and I, along with his mother, went horseback riding on The Carousel Horse Farm.
+A few years ago Andrew and I, along with his mother, went horseback riding on The Carousel Horse Farm.
 Andrew’s mom is an experienced rider but it was our first time.
-It was so much fun that I think it may become an annual fall tradition.
+We had a wonderful time and I’m not quite sure why we haven’t done this again.

 The guides at CHF were very knowledgeable and the hour ride was perfect for a beginner like me!
-The farm in in Casco, Maine which is more inland, you could see mountains in the distance and the fall colors were poppin’.
+The farm is in Casco, Maine which is more inland, you could see mountains in the distance and the fall colors were beautiful.
+We’ve also admired the foliage from a hot air balloon, but that’s for another post.

 Visit an Orchard